DIY Home Office & Desk Tour: A Complete Guide

 Add Some Shelves

-Most people have vertical space over their desk area in their DIY home office and desk tour.
+Most people have vertical space over their desk area in their DIY work from home desk tour.
 If there are a few more things you need often that you couldn’t fit on the peg-board, put them there.
 Otherwise, you can add some decorations to brighten up the space and make it feel like home.

 Don’t forget to add some cubby shelves that sit on the floor (if you have room).
 This DIY home office idea is crucial for things like your fax machine, printer, and other items you want nearby but might not use all the time.